bioteam/sphinx-documentation-demo/docs/guides/guide_installation.rst

 3. Building Documentation
 -------------------------
 The documentation for the :code:`sphinx-documentation-demo` is located in :code:`docs/`.
-To build this documentation, while in the project directory, do:
+While in the root project directory, do:

 .. code-block:: bash